 The main idea of the proof, taken from \cite{gottsche}, is to set up a correspondence between curves having given singularities and curves containing 0-dimensional subschemes of given isomorphism type.

 Choosing analytic or topological singularity types $T_i$, we show that we may identify curves with such singularities by length $m$ subschemes.
-We define a geometric set $W = W((T_i)) \subset S^{[m]}$ such that (generically) a curve containing a $Z \in W$ will have the specified singularities.
+We define a geometric set $W = W((T_i)) \subset S^{[m]}$ such that a generic curve containing a $Z \in W$ has the specified singularities.
 Then, using a proposition from \cite{gottsche} we get that in a general $\PP^d \subseteq |L|$, the number of curves containing a subscheme $Z \in W$ equals $\deg (c_{\dim W}(L^{[m]}) \cap [\ol{W}])$, which is universal by Theorem \ref{mainthm}.
-We then show that there is a bijection between pairs $(Z,C)$ and curves in $\PP^d$ with the $T_i$ as singularity types, completing the proof.
+We then show that there is a bijection between such pairs $(Z,C)$ and curves in $\PP^d$ with singularities of types $T_i$, completing the proof.

 \begin{ncor} Let $T_1, \ldots, T_k$ be distinct analytic singularity types, and let $n_1, \ldots, n_k$ be non-negative integers.
-Denote by $G(m_1, \ldots, m_k)$ the universal polynomial computing the number of curves having precisely $n_i$ singularities of type $T_i$ and no other singularities.
+Denote by $G(n_1, \ldots, n_k)$ the universal polynomial computing the number of curves having precisely $n_i$ singularities of type $T_i$ and no other singularities.
 There are then power series $B_1, B_2, B_3, B_4 \in \QQ[\![x_1, \ldots x_k]\!]$, such that

 The same statement holds when the $T_i$ are topological types. \end{ncor}

 \begin{proof} This follows from Proposition \ref{genFunProp} and the proof of Proposition \ref{curveCountProp}, using the fact that $W$ is irreducible in both the analytic and the topological case. \end{proof}